penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/jm-twitter-cards/readme.txt

 = Features =

+* Gutenberg compatible with a custom sidebar
 * meta box : customize Twitter Cards experience (per each post)
 * preview : preview the rendering on Twitter.
 * WP SEO by Yoast and All in One SEO compatible (no conflict with SEO title and desc set with these plugins)

-contact@tweetpress.fr
+contact@julien-maury.com

 = First image found instead of featured image =

-If you want to get first image found in post content as twitter image, I've created a free add-on here https://github.com/TweetPressFr/jm-twitter-cards-first-image
+If you want to get first image found in post content as twitter image, I've created a free add-on here https://github.com/jmau111/jm-twitter-cards-first-image

+= Force refresh Twitter image =

+If you want to get your Twitter image to refresh, I’ve created a free add-on here https://github.com/jmau111/jm-twitter-cards-refresh-image

 = Translators =